 Description: Painting III offers the continuing art students, who may be considering a career in art, the opportunity to extend and refine his/her technical skills in a variety of painting styles and media.
 In-depth design problems encourage the use of art elements and principles and include experiences in abstract, non-objective, and realistic approaches.
 Personal experiences, inventive and imaginative themes are the basic ingredient for original works of art.
-Studies of significant painters and how the culture and/or art period influenced their style and subject are a major focus of the student's portfolio.
+Studies of significant painters and how the culture and/or art period influenced their style and subject are a major focus of the course.
+All projects and works of art are to strengthen and develop the student's portfolio.